 A city council or board of commissioners meeting (whether county or special purpose district) is the place to get the critical job of policy-making done.
-A smoothly managed and productive council or commission meeting in the right setting does not necessarily guarantee good results, but it certainly helps.
+A smoothly managed and productive council or commission meeting in the right setting can help the local government achieve its goals.

 State law spells out some of the requirements for public meetings, primarily through the Open Public Meetings Act.
 In addition, many cities, counties, and special purpose districts have adopted their own formal rules of procedure to govern the conduct of their meetings.